jcmcken/flintlock/README.md

 ``flintlock`` modules are simply a bunch of scripts which follow a certain convention.

-At its heart, a module has the following layout:
+At its heart, a module has the following minimal layout:

 ```text
 sample-app-1